 The steering arm and control handle provide controls for steering, forward and reverse speed control, braking, raising and lowering the forks, and horn.
-Control handles on some models have the high speed cut-out switch.
 Control handles on all models have a "belly-button" reversing switch which reverses the direction of the truck upon contact with the operator.
-Detailed operating instructions are in the Operation section of this manual.